 When we were young, the autumn felt like the beginning of a new year; school started again and the carefree days of summer came to an end.
 Even in adulthood, autumn continues to feel like a time for a re-set.
 It’s a great time to put away summer toys into storage and prep for the winter.
 Summer may get a lot of love and songs written about it, but it’s really the autumn that many people secretly love best.
 As the romantic poet John Donne said, “In Heaven, it is always autumn.”

 What’s not to love about fall?
 The weather is either gorgeous or gorgeously stormy, the trees are trying on their new wardrobe in reds and golds and oranges, and it’s time to say goodbye to all the summer fun.
 Camping gear, kayaks, paddle boards, patio furniture, and bikes that take up so much space – from condo storage units to suburban garages – must find a winter home.

 In this two-part series of blogs we’ll discuss the reasons we should prepare certain items for wintertime storage.

 You could, of course, artfully display your paddle board on the wall above your bed, wedge your kayak into the corner of the dining area, or set up a guest room with your tent, but that would be silly.
 Worse, it would be a constant reminder that summer is over.
 Banishing the summer fun allows you to focus on other pursuits – jumping in leaf piles, hiking, and embracing the autumnal beauty.

 Also, cluttering up your garage with items you won’t need for nearly eight months seems like a colossal waste of precious space.
 Besides, you’ll need that room for your leaf blower, rakes, leaf bags, your snowblower, skis, toboggans, shovels, skates, and that stinky, stinky hockey equipment.
-Now’s the time to take those items out of your Toronto storage unit and replace them with summer stuff.
+Now’s the time to take those items out of your North York storage unit and replace them with summer stuff.